jupyter-book/jupyter-book/docs/content/references.md

 ## Reference content files

 To reference other files of book content, use the `{doc}` role, or link directly to another file with Markdown link syntax.
-For exmaple:
+For example:

 | source                                         | result                                   |
 |------------------------------------------------|------------------------------------------|